rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

             scores : ARRAY 3 OF INTEGER
           END;

-          StringDesc = RECORD
+          DStringDesc = RECORD
             value : CHAR;
-            next : POINTER TO StringDesc
+            next : POINTER TO DStringDesc
           END;

-          String = POINTER TO StringDesc;
+          DString = POINTER TO DStringDesc;

       (* Here are our private variables. *)
       VAR